 Terry Clontz Chief Advisor to Board of Directors

 Mr. Cooper served as Chief Information Officer (CIO) at the U.S. Department of Commerce (U.S. DOC) from June 2014 to January 2017.
-In this role, Mr. Cooper served as the U.S. DOC's principal adviser on information technology (IT) issues across the department's twelve bureaus.
-He also held the title of Senior Accountable Official for Cybersecurity and chaired the U.S. DOC's CIO Council.
+In this role, Mr. Cooper served as the U.S. DOC principal adviser on information technology (IT) issues across the department's twelve bureaus.
+He also held the title of Senior Accountable Official for Cyber-security and chaired the U.S. DOC CIO Council.
 Prior to joining the U.S. DOC, Mr. Cooper served as the Federal Aviation Administration's (FAA) Acting Assistant Administrator for Information Services and CIO.
 In February 2003, Cooper was appointed by President George W. Bush to serve as the first CIO of the Department of Homeland Security (DHS).
 Prior to joining DHS, Mr. Cooper was appointed Special Assistant to the President for Homeland Security and served as Senior Director for Information Integration in the White House Office of Homeland Security.
 Mr. Cooper also has more than 20 years of private sector experience, including service as Senior Vice President and CIO of the American Red Cross, where, most notably, he helped start the first-ever National Call Center to provide emergency financial assistance during Hurricane Katrina.
-Mr. Cooper received a BA from Ohio Wesleyan University, and was honorably discharged as a Naval Air Reserve petty officer following service during the Vietnam War.
+Mr. Cooper received a BA from Ohio Wesleyan University.
+Mr. Cooper is a veteran of the United States Navy.

 Mr. Aber spent approximately thirty years with the Nasdaq Stock Market ("NASDAQ") and the National Association of Securities Dealers (the predecessor regulatory organization to FINRA), serving in various roles including Executive Director and Senior Vice President of NASDAQ's Corporate Client Group; Senior Vice President, Regulations and Controls Group; and Senior Vice President, General Counsel and Corporate Secretary (NASDAQ).